Skip to content

 • Core dump protection (Linux): the process marks itself as non-dumpable at startup, preventing key material from leaking into core dumps

-• Token hashing: authentication tokens are HMAC-SHA256 hashed at startup and never held in plaintext
+• Token hashing: authentication tokens are HMAC-SHA256 hashed at creation time and persisted as hashes — the server never holds plaintext token values

 • Constant-time comparison: token validation uses constant-time comparison to prevent timing attacks